Breadcrumb

 Treatment Overview

-Biofeedback is a way to control a body function that you normally don't control in a conscious way, such as skin temperature, muscle tension, heart rate, or blood pressure.
+Biofeedback is a way to control a body function that you normally don't control in a conscious way.
+These functions include skin temperature, muscle tension, heart rate, and blood pressure.
 It's done to improve a person's health and performance.

 When you are first learning biofeedback, you may have sensors attached to your body and to a monitoring device.
 This provides instant feedback on a body function (for example, your skin temperature).
-The biofeedback therapist may teach you physical and mental exercises that can help you control the function.
+The biofeedback therapist may teach you physical and mental exercises that can help you control the body function.
 The results are displayed on the monitor while you learn how to control that function.
-The monitor may beep or flash when you achieve the desired change in that body function (such as increasing skin temperature or reducing muscle tension).
+The monitor may beep or flash when you achieve the desired change in that body function.
+(For instance, you may raise your skin temperature or reduce muscle tension).

-With practice, a person can learn to use these techniques without the help of the feedback monitor.
+With practice, you can learn to use these techniques without the help of the feedback monitor.

 Types of biofeedback include: